StollLab/chiLife/README.md

 ### Mimicking MMM and MTSSLWizard
-In addition to its own features, χLife offers spin label modeling methods that mimic the popular MMM and MTSSLWizard modeling applications.
+In addition to its own features, chiLife offers spin label modeling methods that mimic the popular MMM and MTSSLWizard modeling applications.

 ```python